- The Speech Center

 Wheaton offers a broad liberal arts education that provides students with a solid foundation for law school.
 In addition to providing several law-oriented courses, Wheaton offers a Pre-Law Studies Certificate Program, an interdisciplinary program that provides a concentration of course work to support the future study and practice of law.
 This program is designed to develop a student's cognitive faculties for analysis, reading comprehension, and written and oral expression, and includes a law-related internship.
 This program is described in detail in the Pre-Law Studies Certificate Program section of this catalog.

 The Pre-Law Advisor is available to counsel and mentor students individually on the law school application process and legal careers.
 Through the Pre-Law Program, students can enhance their pre-professional development by attending activities and events, such as proctored LSAT practice tests, law school fairs and smaller workshops on law school applications, and forums with speakers who represent a variety of career paths in the legal profession.
-The Pre-Law Program also maintains a Pre-Law library with LSAT preparation materials and practice tests, and books on law school and the legal profession.
 In addition, students can participate in the Mock Trial Team, a student-led organization focused on developing trial advocacy skills by participating in American Mock Trial Association competitions.

 Accelerated M.A.
 Program